matthew-puku/monster-smash/README.md

 ![alt text](https://github.com/matthew-puku/monster-smash/blob/master/images/CodeStructure2.JPG)

+The key difficulty faced by the team was in clarifying each step of a single battle, what happens with each user input (move) versus computer feedback.
+Refactoring the code as we progressed also proved to be a challenge, in sterilising user input and building additional checks.

 ## Record of Planning Progress
 * [User Input Flowchart](https://github.com/matthew-puku/monster-smash/blob/master/images/UserInput_flowchart.JPG)
 * [Early Objects and class](https://github.com/matthew-puku/monster-smash/blob/master/images/Code_structure.JPG)
 * [Early Battle flow chart](https://github.com/matthew-puku/monster-smash/blob/master/images/BattleStructure.JPG)
-* [Battle flow chart]
+* Battle flow chart
-* [User flow chart]
+* User flow chart

-The key difficulty faced by the team was in clarifying each step of a single battle, what happens with each user input (move) versus computer feedback.
+## Project Timeline

-The workload was distributed using [Trello](https://trello.com/b/mWeDQSQo/monster-battle-ruby-app), tracked alongside a dissection of the client brief (assignment rubric).
+Project workload was distributed using [Trello](https://trello.com/b/mWeDQSQo/monster-battle-ruby-app), tracked alongside a dissection of the client brief (assignment rubric).

 ![alt_text](https://github.com/matthew-puku/monster-smash/blob/master/images/Trello1.png)

+Planning, research and conceptualising the code structure was primarily achieved in one afternoon sitting by prototyping on paper.
+The coding was an iterative process spread across two afternoons between 5 March to 6 March.

 ## Testing